JackySun9/UAREvaluation/README.md

 For issues and questions:
 1. Check the troubleshooting section
 2. Review debug screenshots in `data/results/debug-screenshots/`
-3. Use `npm run view` to see current results and diagnostics
+3. Use `npm run view:detailed` to see current results, low-score analysis, and diagnostics
 4. Check console logs for detailed error messages
 5. View the interactive dashboard for visual debugging
+6. Analyze low-scoring questions for specific improvement insights
-6. Create an issue with system logs and configuration details
+7. Create an issue with system logs and configuration details